 Nature-based solutions can reduce risk and should be linked to insurance through science and policy.
-For example, a recent study indicated that the coastal wetlands in the northeastern US avoided as much as \$625 million in direct flood damages from Superstorm Sandy.
+For example, a recent study indicated that coastal wetlands in the northeastern U.S. avoided as much as \$625 million in direct flood damages from Superstorm Sandy.

-- o Make nature based insurance solutions a priority in local and state planning, the focus of scientific study, and included into models. - Explore nature-based insurance solutions such as investments in wetlands and floodplains to reduce flood risk use of ecologically managed, open space buffers to provide protection from wildfires
+- Make nature-based insurance solutions a priority in local and state planning, the focus of scientific study, and a part of models. - Explore nature-based insurance solutions such as investments in wetlands and floodplains to reduce flood risk and the use of ecologically managed, open space buffers to provide protection from wildfires.